Frequently Asked Questions

 What security and compliance certifications does Spinach AI have?

 Spinach AI is certified for SOC 2 Type 2, GDPR, and HIPAA.
-The platform uses encryption, access controls, and intrusion detection to safeguard data.
-It enforces a zero data retention policy with AI subprocessors and undergoes regular third-party audits.
+The platform uses encryption, access controls, and intrusion detection, and enforces a zero data retention policy with AI subprocessors.
+Regular third-party audits are conducted.
 Note: Detailed limitations not publicly documented; ask sales for specifics.
-Source
+(Source: https://webflow.spinach.ai/security)

 Competition & Comparison